Insulin Resistance Diet: What to Eat & What to Avoid

 What is Insulin Resistance?

-Resisting the function of insulin hormone by the cells of the body is called insulin resistance.
+Resisting the function of insulin hormone by the body’s cells is called insulin resistance.
 It leads to increased sugar levels.

 According to the Endocrine Society website, insulin is a hormone that regulates the amount of sugar (glucose) in the blood.
 Insulin resistance occurs when the body’s cells do not respond normally to insulin.
 Because glucose cannot enter cells as easily, it accumulates in the blood.
 This can progress to type 2 diabetes.

-Food play an important role in your overall well-being.
-It goes the same with insulin resistance.
-A good insulin resistance diet enables your body to process excess glucose in the body and keep sugar levels in check.
+Food plays an important role in overall well-being; the same goes for insulin resistance.
+A good insulin-resistant diet enables your body to process excess glucose and keeps sugar levels in check.

-A healthy insulin diet plan does not include big changes in your daily diet but just some healthy modifications.
+A healthy insulin-resistance meal plan includes big changes in your daily diet and some healthy modifications.

 According to the WebMD website, the insulin-resistant diet doesn’t contain any fancy foods.
-It just consists of fruits, vegetables, low-carb food, high-fiber diet, low-fat food, and a nutrient-rich diet.
-It can also be termed as a less unhealthy diet with less sugar, carbs, fat, starches, processed food, and meat.
+It just consists of fruits, vegetables, low-carb food, a high-fiber diet, low-fat food, and a nutrient-rich diet.

 Insulin Resistance Diet Plan